Supply Chain Management: Strategy and Planning for Effective Operations

 You will learn effective logistics strategies for companies operating complex networks and be inspired to integrate supply chain components into a coordinated system to increase service levels and to reduce costs.
 The effective management of facilities, inventories, transportation, information, outsourcing and strategic partnering to improve operational performance are presented with real-world case studies.
 Each participant receives the book, Supply Chain Management: Strategy, Planning, and Operation.

-Operations Management Week You may combine this program with our Science of Lean Six Sigma Operations program in Operations Management Week.
+In June of 2015, you may combine this program with our The Science of Lean Operations program in Operations Management Week.
 When taken consecutively, these programs are offered at a 10-percent discount and provide an executive summary of the innovative approach to operations management used in the highly-acclaimed Kellogg MBA program.
+Download a Brochure

 If you are a senior or mid-level manager or consultant responsible for domestic and international supply chain and logistics systems, this program is designed for you.

 Operations, purchasing, inventory control, and transportation managers who want to ensure smooth production with as little inventory as possible, high customer service levels, and low system-wide cost are encouraged to attend.